 I decided to visit Brac coastal places one by one, by making a circle around the island.
 The first interesting settlement located western of Supetar was Sutivan (or how locals call it "Stivan").
 Sutivan is a peaceful place ideal for those who want to enjoy a quiet vacation and clean sea.
 There are no commercials, nightclubs or any kind of unnecessary noise.

-Roads in the centre of Sutivan are narrow, so it is not really car friendly, especially if there is a high traffic.
-I recommend leaving a car outside of the center, or arriving by using another form of transportation.
+Roads in the centre of Sutivan are narrow, so it is not really car friendly, especially if there is high traffic.
+I recommend leaving a car outside of the centre or arriving by using another form of transportation.

 There are two monumental buildings worth mentioning: church of Blessed Virgin and church of St. Roko.
 Both of them feature bell towers, which can be noticed if you look at the settlement from the sea.
 Both churches are built in Baroque style.